montekaka/linktree-backend/README.md

 # Relationship
 1. User has many links, link belongs to user
-2. Link has many childLink, childlink belongs to link
+2. Link has many listItems, listItem belongs to link

 ## Schema